mnemosyne1/warsaw_bus/README.md

 – default: 55 = 50 km/h (general speed limit) + 10%
 - max_plausible_speed: what speed do you consider unreasonably high, meaning GPS records are trying to fool you – default: 90 km/h
 - min_movement_speed: minimal value of speed to be considered in the speed histogram
+- grid_precision: up to how many decimal places shall the coordinates be rounded when preparing a grid.
+Default: 3.
+Values lower than 2 don't produce valuable info, as well as values above 5, but should not break for any value ≥ 0
+- high_percent: what percentage of buses should break the limit in the place to consider the limit 'often-broken' there.
+Defaults to 50, can be adjusted anywhere between 0 and 100
 - punctuality_start_delta: in [punctuality check](analiser_time.py) much time do you add a safety buffer in case bus has a negative delay at the beginning of your records.
 Default: 2 minutes.
 Reasonable values: from 0 to 5 minutes
 - dist_from_stop: punctuality check assumes bus in on the stop if distance between the stop and the closest point